benshaw/benshaw.github.io/_tabs/about.md

 Through this I have developed a communication style where I have a preference for:
 - Candid respectful communication, even when it is uncomfortable. ["Seek First to Understand, Then to Be Understood"](https://www.franklincovey.com/the-7-habits/habit-5/)
 - Providing information quickly, this means in person communication is not always an option and there is not always time to polish this information fully.
 This might look like dropping a message in slack with a follow up document later on, rather than writing the document first.
+This also means my door is always open and never mind being interupted.
 - Talking about decisions.
 This includes recording decisions made, but also being willing to revisit or pivot if new information becomes available